What the Buccaneer Archipelago marine parks will mean for your fishing

 We are seeking clarification from DBCA how the process in determining the “additional fisheries regulations” will work and what sort of new rules it might result in.

 Question: The plans say that in the darker blue special purpose zones (cultural protection) that recreational fishing is only permitted as part of a tourism operation.
 What sort of tourism operations does this mean?

 Answer: We don’t know and we are seeking further clarity from DBCA on this.

 Question: Shouldn’t the plans have included details on what fishing activities will be allowed in these zones before they were released?

 Answer: We agree and, in our view, it further demonstrates why not including recfishers in the initial marine park plans designs was a mistake which has already led to confusion among future marine park users.

 Question: Will I still be allowed to moor my boat, land my boat and camp on the islands?

 Answer: There are no restrictions around boating in any of the zones.
 The marine park plans don’t address land-based activities or restrictions.
 You should be aware though that you are required an entry permit to several islands in Dambimangari, Mayala and Bardi Jawi country.
 In addition, you will need to be accompanied by a Traditional Owner guide in certain areas.
 You can find more information on the Dambimangari Aboriginal Corporation’s website here and the WA Government website’s ‘Apply for a permit to access or travel through Aboriginal land’ page here.

 Question: When will the marine parks boundaries and zoning be coming into effect?

-Answer: The Government says they are due to come into effect on 1 July 2023.
+Answer: The Government says they are likely to come into legal effect sometine in the early part of 2024